GSA/plainlanguage.gov/_pages/resources/groups/index.md

 - The government of [Mexico](http://www.lenguajeciudadano.gob.mx) kicked off a program in 2004 fostering plain language in government writing

 - In Australia, plain language has become a commercial success.
-Demand for clear language has increased, and law firms that provide plain-language legal products are finding success.
+Demand for clear language has increased, and law firms that provide plain language legal products are finding success.
 Two leading sources of plain language legal expertise are [Cleardocs](http://www.cleardocs.com/wordsbeyond-contact.html) and [Plainlanguage.org](http://www.plainlanguage.org/).

 - The European Commission has created a [guide](http://ec.europa.eu/translation/writing/clear_writing/how_to_write_clearly_en.pdf) for writing clearly in several languages.